 Dustin gets a girlfriend.
-Nobody believes she's real, and it frustrates him for a bit that everybody's doubting him, but eventually he proves them wrong and sings a song for way too long with his genius Mormon beaux.
+Nobody believes she's real, and it frustrates him for a bit that everybody's doubting him, but eventually he proves them wrong and sings a song with his genius Mormon beaux.

-Lucas dates Maz and engages in the action, but nothing internal has shifted within him and he's mostly there to advance the irritating teen romantic subplots of the story.
+Lucas dates Max and engages in the action, but nothing internal has shifted within him and he's mostly there to advance the irritating teen romantic subplots of the story.

 Max almost has an arc, but this is mostly by proxy of her interaction with Billy's story.
 She is dating Lucas and becomes friends with Eleven.
 They goof around some, and then things finally start to pick up some weight when she tries to save her brother, shedding some light on their shared home life and the domestic dramas that were once at the heart of this show.

 Nancy and Jonathan fight for a bit because their work lives have driven a wedge into their relationship.
-This is solved when the major editors of the Hawkins Post are consumed by the Mind Flayer, and they save the day in typical hero fashion and make up at the end of the show.
+This is abruptly solved when the major editors of the Hawkins Post are consumed by the Mind Flayer about half way through the season, and they save the day in typical hero fashion and make up at the end of the show.